 In Part 1 (“Check Please,”) and Part 2 (“Expert Panel,”) of this series, we had some fun doing things with button bars that showed off some of their unique usefulness within the FileMaker design-layer toolbox.
 Often as not, your button bars are going to include icon labels, with or without a supporting text label, and you want those icons to look great.

 Since FileMaker Server version 13, FMS has used its own Apache configuration files on macOS instead of just adding includes to the OS configuration files.
 Because of this, the technique I mentioned here no longer works for newer systems.
 This new arrangement has reduced issues for FileMaker Server’s web connectivity.
-But updates or other changes can still cause the httpd process to fail to start up, and all you’ll see is something like this in the system log:

 Highlighting insight, performance and collaboration

 Wow!
 InspectorPro 6 is finally here.
 Can’t even believe it.
 It was such a massive undertaking.
 Lots of great new things and many improvements.
 Really proud of this release.
 In the immortal words of the late Steve Jobs… “This is our best version ever”.
-The focus has been to deliver something that is truly useful.
-We hope this version helps you make informed decisions about your solutions.

 One of the first lessons I learned with FileMaker is that of context!
 Layouts, reports, calculations, scripts, and so on all act from the perspective of a single Table Occurrence (TO) — the “context” — pulling in data from related tables as needed.
-Generally, the record set being acted on is the set of records in that context table occurrence or a found subset thereof.
-There are a few exceptions to this, however, and today we’re going to explore one of those.